Let's Talk About Myths, Baby! Greek & Roman Mythology Retold-logo

 Ask host to enable sharing for playback control

-Liv speaks with PhD student Cecily Bateman about their research in disability in the ancient world (spoilers: it's as horrifying as it is fascinating).
+This episode originally aired in June 2023.
+Liv speaks with PhD student Yentl Love about queerness in the ancient world and Greek mythology, about classical reception in Lil Nas X, and so much more.
+Follow Yentl (the Queer Classicist) on Twitter, and learn more on her site.
+Help keep LTAMB going by subscribing to Liv's Patreon for bonus content!
 CW/TW: far too many Greek myths involve assault.
 Given it's fiction, and typically involves gods and/or monsters, I'm not as deferential as I would be were I referencing the real thing.
 Attributions and licensing information for music used in the podcast can be found here: mythsbaby.com/sources-attributions.
 See omnystudio.com/listener for privacy information.

 Ask host to enable sharing for playback control